 Playing fields Five formal playing fields throughout the site.
-Some require irrigation, drainage resurfacing and returfing.
-Fair Informal carpark Informal carpark adjacent to the oval and play areas.
+Some require irrigation, drainage Fair resurfacing and returfing.
+Informal carpark Informal carpark adjacent to the oval and play areas.
 Fair Children's Play Area A playground with rubber softfall, nature play area with planting, bridge and stepping-stones located on the south western corner of the site.
 Good Water play area A water play area with shade is located on the south western corner of the site.
 Poor - not functional Fitness Station Fitness station with rubber surface at the northern entrance.
 Excellent Basketball Court Basketball court along the southern boundary.
 Drainage is an issue as water is ponding on the concrete.
 Good Cricket training Two cricket training nets at the southern boundary.
 Good Perimeter Timber post fencing runs along the south, west and northern perimeter boundary Metal palisade fence runs around the perimeter of the oval.
 Sandstone blocks and wall to the eastern boundary.
 Fair Good Good

-Pathways Maintenance access Perimeter pathway with distance and centre line markings.
+Pathways Perimeter pathway with distance and centre line markings.
 Coloured concrete path runs around the play areas.
-Maintenance access gate at the northern Good boundary of the park.
-Park Benches Variety of park benches found throughout the site.
+Good Maintenance access Maintenance access gate at the northern boundary of the park.
+Good Park Benches Variety of park benches found throughout the site.
 Older benches require some painting and concrete pads to avoid wear underneath.
-Some newer additions with shades Fair Excellent Picnic Benches Timber and metal picnic tables on the western and southern boundary.
+Some newer additions with shades attached in the vicinity of the play area.
+Fair Excellent Picnic Benches Timber and metal picnic tables on the western and southern boundary.
 Some with shade and one with BBQ facilities attached.
 Some newer additions with shades attached in the vicinity of the play area.
 Fair Excellent Bins Temporary wheelie bins throughout the site.
 Permanent bins adjacent to the playground.
 Fair Good Bubblers and taps Taps are found throughout the site.
 Some require drainage to avoid ground saturation at base.
 Bubbler along south border.
-Fair Excellent NOTICE GATES WILL BE OACH TO JOHN Signage Signage found throughout the site Good
+Fair Excellent NOTICE GAYES WILL BE OPEN AS OAW 10.30 ru Signage Signage found throughout the site Good